Why must auditors be registered?

 The Commissioner cannot refuse an application for registration without holding a hearing and giving the individual a chance to make submissions and provide further evidence in support of their application for registration.

-The Commissioner must provide a decision in writing to the individual outlining the reasons for their decision if the registration is refused.
+The Commissioner must provide a notice in writing to the individual setting out the decision and the reasons for the refusal.

 Cancellation or suspension of registration